MLHale/nebraska-gencyber/teachers/firewall/README.md

 Discussion:
 Now step back and ponder this question: Have I taken care of all network openings into the server?

-Let's check something. `ss` is a great linux network utility.
-Among other things it shows a summary of network statistics.
+Let's check something. `ss` is a great Linux network utility.
+Among other things, it shows a summary of network statistics.

 ```bash
 ss -s